LearnersGuild/learnathon/challenge/README.md

 Tasks:

-- Create a new function in your JavaScript file called `updateLetters()`
+- Create a new function in your JavaScript file called `updateLetters()`.
-- Inside this function, define a variable `newLetters` and set it to the string `"ABCD"`
+- Inside this function, define a variable `newLetters` and set it to the string `"ABCD"`.
-- This function should update the contents of the `<div>` with id `letters` with the string in `newLetters`
+- This function should update the contents of the `<div>` with id `letters` with the string in `newLetters`.

 For example, running `updateLetters()` should change the content of the letters `<div>` tag to `ABCD`.